“Golden” Korean Lyrics Explained: What HUNTR/X Is Really Saying in KPop Demon Hunters (Updated May 2026)

 Q1.
 Does “Golden” have Korean lyrics?

 Yes.
-The song is mostly English, but it includes short Korean fragments that add emotional meaning and K-pop authenticity.
+The song is mostly English, but it includes short Korean lines that add emotional texture and connect the song more closely to its Korean pop setting.

 Q2.
 What does “Golden” mean in the song?